-Disclosures of current and pending support sources made in this application may render an applicant ineligible for funding..
-Prior to being awarded and throughout the period of performance, DoD may continue to request updated continuing and pending support information, which will be reviewed and may result in discontinuation of funding.
+Disclosures of current and pending support made in this application may render an applicant ineligible for funding.
+Prior to award and throughout the period of performance, DoD may continue to request updated continuing and pending support information, which will be reviewed and may result in discontinuation of funding.